Qiongyi/TRIAGE_R_Package/docs/_build/html/_sources/TRIAGEparser.rst.txt

 Parameters
 ----------

-- `input`: The input file, which can be a .csv file or a tab/space-delimited .txt file.|
+- `input`: The input file, which can be a .csv file or a tab/space-delimited .txt file.

+..

-- `input_type`: Optional.
-Specifies the input type, either 'table' or 'list'.
+- `input_type`: (Optional) Specifies the input type, either 'table' or 'list'.
 Default is 'list'.

+..

-- `outdir`: Optional.
-The path to the output directory.
+- `outdir`: (Optional) The path to the output directory.
 Default is 'TRIAGEparser_output'.

+..

-- `H3K27me3_pc`: Optional.
-The pre-calculated H3K27me3 principal components.
+- `H3K27me3_pc`: (Optional) The pre-calculated H3K27me3 principal components.
 Default is 'pca_roadmap'.

+..

-- `number_of_pca`: Optional.
-Number of principal components to use.
+- `number_of_pca`: (Optional) Number of principal components to use.
 Default is 10.

+..

-- `number_of_gene`: Optional.
-Number of top genes to use for analysis.
+- `number_of_gene`: (Optional) Number of top genes to use for analysis.
 Default is 100.

+..

-- `no_iter`: Optional.
-Number of iterations for determining the best number of clusters using Bayesian Information Criterion (BIC).
+- `no_iter`: (Optional) Number of iterations for determining the best number of clusters using Bayesian Information Criterion (BIC).
 Default is 100.

+..

-- `EM_tol`: Optional.
-Convergence threshold for the Expectation-Maximization (EM) iterations in the GaussianMixture function.
+- `EM_tol`: (Optional) Convergence threshold for the Expectation-Maximization (EM) iterations in the GaussianMixture function.
 Default is 1e-3.

+..

-- `EM_max_iter`: Optional.
-Maximum number of EM iterations for the GaussianMixture function.
+- `EM_max_iter`: (Optional) Maximum number of EM iterations for the GaussianMixture function.
 Default is 100.

+..

-- `go_analysis`: Optional.
-Option to perform GO enrichment analysis.
+- `go_analysis`: (Optional) Option to perform GO enrichment analysis.
 (1: Yes, 0: No).
 Default is 1.

+..

-- `verbose`: Optional.
-Level of verbosity (options: 1 or 0).
+- `verbose`: (Optional) Level of verbosity (options: 1 or 0).
 Default is 1.

+..

-- `max_cluster`: Optional.
-Maximum number of clusters to consider.
+- `max_cluster`: (Optional) Maximum number of clusters to consider.
 Default is 10.

+..

-- `gene_order`: Optional.
-Direction to sort genes (options: 'ascending' or 'descending').
+- `gene_order`: (Optional) Direction to sort genes (options: 'ascending' or 'descending').
 Default is 'descending'.

+..

-- `go_threshold`: Optional.
-Threshold for GO term enrichment (False Discovery Rate).
+- `go_threshold`: (Optional) Threshold for GO term enrichment (False Discovery Rate).
 Default is 0.01.